senzing-garage/senzing-tools/README.md

 ## Overview

-Senzing's `senzing-tools` has the following tools:
+Senzing's `senzing-tools` has the following tools/commands:

 1. [initdatabase](https://github.com/Senzing/initdatabase) - Used to create a Senzing schema and configuration in PostgreSQL, MySQL, MsSQL and SQLite databases.
 1. [servegrpc](https://github.com/Senzing/servegrpc) - A gRPC server of the Senzing API